SapienzaNLP/xl-amr/README.md

 # Replace the pattern /c/{lang}/token into {lang}_token inplace
 sed -i -E "s/\/c\/([^\/]+)\/([^\\s]+)/\1_\2/g" numberbatch-19.08.en_ms.txt
 ```

+then copy it into `numberbatch/` folder

+### Preparing silver data

+For the silver data, you can email us for details on translated data, but you can also prepare your own transalted and parallel data.
+Translated data can be processed by following this process:
+1. extracting sentences using the script [`scripts/extract_sentences.sh'](scripts/extract_sentences.sh).
+2. Translate the sentences using MTL model (marianMT for example)
+3. Project the sentences to their AMR graph using [`scripts/project_train_dev_unfiltered.sh`](scripts/project_train_dev_unfiltered.sh).
+Also adjust the variable to reflect your translated data information.

+For the process to replicate the original thesis, we also need to filter sentences with low similarity  score.

+# TODO: Create script to filter the resulting silver data with low similarity score (how low?)

 ### If you need our silver data based on AMR 2.0 translations please contact us by email!